Flights to Italy

 Fly on Scandinavian Airlines and experience Italy from the north to the south.
 Visit beautiful Lake Como, go shopping in Milan, see the leaning tower of Pisa, feel the history in ancient Rome and experience Venice on water.
 Fly with us to visit one of the Italian islands, Sicily and Sardinia, and see a different side of this beautiful country.

-SAS flies to Italy from/via Oslo, Copenhagen or Stockholm and offers flights to Bari, Bologna, Catania, Florence, Genoa, Milan, Naples, Olbia, Palermo, Pisa, Rome and Venice.
+SAS flies to Italy from/via Copenhagen, Oslo or Stockholm and offers flights to Bari, Bologna, Catania, Florence, Genoa, Milan, Naples, Olbia, Palermo, Pisa, Rome, and Venice.
 We fly to most of our destinations all year round.
 A few of our destinations are seasonal.
+With our extensive network, finding a flight that fits your schedule and budget is easy.
+Choose from our different travel classes – SAS Go and SAS Plus – and customize your journey to fit your needs.

 - Capital: Rome